kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 1. Change the **Viewer Pretocol Policy** setting to **Redirect HTTP to HTTPS**.
 1. Click **Yes, Edit** to save this change.

-After CloudFront updates this change through its network, anyone accessing my Ember app over HTTP will automatically be redirected to the HTTPS version.
+After CloudFront updates this change through its network, anyone accessing my Ember app over HTTP is automatically redirected to the HTTPS version.

-## Deploying Future Versions
+## Step 5: Deploying Future Versions

-Whenever I've made changes to my Ember app that are ready to be deployed, I can now easily deploy them with the following ember-cli-deploy command:
+Now when I make changes to my Ember app that are ready to be deployed, I can easily deploy them with the ember-cli-deploy command:

     $ ember deploy

-Fingerprinted assets like the app's CSS and JavaScript have unique names, so I don't need to worry about the CloudFront caching for these objects.
-I do, however, need to invalidate the CloudFront cache for my `index.html` (replace `[distributionid]` with the proper CloudFront ID):
+Fingerprinted assets like the app's CSS and JavaScript have unique names, so I don't worry about CloudFront caching for these objects.
+I do, however, need to invalidate the CloudFront cache for my `index.html`.
+I can do this with the AWS CLI (replace `[distributionid]` with the proper CloudFront ID):

     // This first command only needs to be run once per aws-cli installation to enable the preview CloudFront commands
     $ aws configure set preview.cloudfront true

     $ aws cloudfront create-invalidation --distribution-id [distributionid] --invalidation-batch "{\"CallerReference\": \"$(uuidgen)\", \"Paths\":{\"Quantity\":1,\"Items\":[\"/index.html\"]}}"

+## Next Steps

+- I really don't like having to run that ugly CLI command at the end to invalidate my `index.html`, so I'm working on an [ember-cli-deploy plugin](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugins/) to automate this step.
+- Once I've got the invalidation step automated, I plan on creating an [ember-cli-deploy plugin pack](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugin-packs/) that contains all of the plugins needed for this deployment strategy.